Mentors

 Caterina Reed

-I am Caterina Reed, Instructional Support Associate for Content Acquisitions and Services within the University Libraries.
+My name is Caterina Reed and I am an Academic Engagement Librarian at Stony Brook University Libraries.
 I identify as a multiracial/Filipino-American and I am also a Stony Brook alumna.
 While I currently work in the information science profession, I have years of experience as a career advisor.
 I am open to speaking with you on a variety of topics, especially relating to academic and professional development— SBU coursework, majors/minors, career paths, and life in general.
-My hobbies include reading, listening to all genres of music (e.g., J-pop & K-pop), learning languages, and enjoying games like chess and Scrabble.
+My hobbies include reading, listening to all genres of music (e.g., J-pop & K-pop), learning languages, figure skating, and enjoying games like chess and Scrabble.

 Jill Robins